kaspian-crompton/Referral-Tracking-and-Reporting/README.md

 ## Assumptions and limitations
 - Target days and percentages are my own assumptions, not from a real service.
-- Results show how the workbook works, not real performance.

 ## Tools
 Excel tables, COUNTIFS, AVERAGEIFS, INDEX/MATCH, data validation, conditional formatting, charts